jsmolka/blog/content/posts/the-bottle/index.md

 type: post
 draft: true
 ---
 The humble water bottle, sometimes referred to as bidon, plays a vital role in cycling.
-It comes in a more or less standardized shape [^shape] and can hold anything from 500 to 1000 ml of fluid, which tends to be a mixture of water, carbohydrates (CHO), electrolytes and flavorings.
+It comes in a more or less standardized shape and can hold anything between 500 to 1000 ml of fluid, which tends to be a mixture of water, carbohydrates (CHO), electrolytes and flavorings.
 Athletes new to the sport might disregard the importance of the latter ones and go on a ride with just plain water.
 If they are unlucky, they will [hit a wall](https://en.wikipedia.org/wiki/Hitting_the_wall) a few hours in --- the so called **bonk** --- and crawl to the next cafe, supermarket or gas station to consume sweet sustenance.

-[^shape]: Some modern aero bikes come with integrated bottles.

 On the other hand, professional teams and riders have this more or less figured out.
 The EF pro cycling team churns through [34,000 bottles annually](https://efprocycling.com/culture/no-more-plastic-bottles/) and estimates the whole professional peloton be somewhere in the 630,000 bottles range.
 Numbers like that are caused by the way bottles are used during one-day and stage races.
 On hot days, bottles with cold water are handed out to the riders, which then pour them over their heads to reduce their body's core temperature and thus allow for better performance on the bike.
 Emptied bottles, with or without CHO, are then cast to the side of the road or handed to spectators as souvenirs [^littering].

+[^littering]:
-[^littering]: In 2021, the UCI cracked down on littering.
+    In 2021, the UCI cracked down on littering.

     > Riders may not jettison food, bonk-bags, feeding bottles, clothes, etc. outside of the litter zones provided by the organiser.
 The rider must safely and exclusively deposit their waste on the sides of the road in the litter zones provided by the organiser.
     >
     > <cite>UCI regulation 2.2.025</cite>